 - No driving of or use of a motor vehicle by a camper is allowed, except for arrival to and departure from camp.
 Resident students’ cars will be parked on a nearby street and not moved until the end of the program.
 Day campers who drive themselves each day may not use their cars during the day, and are responsible for finding their own parking places.

 - Students must remain on WSU campus at all times unless accompanied by a coach, counselor, parent or guardian.

 Reminder: Residential campers must return their room keys at check out.
 Those who fail to will be billed $70.

 If you’re a residential camper and you choose not to take an enrichment class, you will have an extra half hour of private practice in the music building.
 If you’re a day camper and choose not to take an enrichment class, then you may plan to arrive at Kimbrough Music Building by 8:55 AM.

-Music History Made Fun, (taught by Keri McCarthy) This course will describe the life and times of musicians from Gregorian Chant through modern day, focusing on various themes including classical music from Mozart and Beethoven, operas of Wagner and Verdi, and 20th century musical mavericks.
+Music History Made Fun This course will describe the life and times of musicians from Gregorian Chant through modern day, focusing on various themes including classical music from Mozart and Beethoven, operas of Wagner and Verdi, and 20th century musical mavericks.
 Learn about how our musical traditions have evolved over time!

 Music Theory in a Nutshell (taught by Dr. Ruth Boden) This class will cover the fundamentals of music theory that are used daily by musicians; key signatures, scales, primary triads and functions, sight-singing, ear-training, and rhythm.
 Come learn how you can turn this basic knowledge into better sight reading skills!